 Performing Arts Information

-The Performing Arts Department at Maranatha includes Theater I, II, and III, Concert Choir, Mixed Ensemble, Orchestra, AP and Introduction to Music Theory, Dance I, II, and III and Dance Team.
-In these classes, students learn about artistic and creative expression, interpretation, production and directing, aesthetic review, historical and cultural context of theater and music, and connections to performing arts in careers and literature.
+The Performing Arts Department at Maranatha includes Theater I, II, and III, Concert Choir, Mixed Ensemble, Orchestra, Advanced Instrumental Ensemble, Dance I, II, and III, Dance Company and Dance Team, Introduction to and AP Music Theory.
+In these classes and groups, students learn about artistic and creative expression, interpretation, production and directing, aesthetic review, historical and cultural context of theater, music and dance, and connections to performing arts in careers and literature.

-Currently, students perform a minimum of two major productions each year (winter and spring).
+Currently, students perform a minimum of two theatrical productions each year (winter and spring).
 These productions are performed on the stage of the Internationally acclaimed Ambassador Auditorium, located adjacent to our campus.
-In addition, music and dance students prepare for special performances both on and off campus.
-Our students are also often called upon to perform at other internal or external functions, such as the Los Angeles Association of Fundraising Professionals Philanthropy Day, Candellight Christmas Proccesional in Disneyland, Hollywood Charity Horse Show, Pasadena Mayor's State of the City Address, Pasadena Mayor's Prayer Breakfast, MHS chapels, MHS Grandparents' Day, and more.
+In addition, music and dance students prepare for two large performances each year in the Ambassador Auditorium, and various on and off campus events such as the Los Angeles Association of Fundraising Professionals Philanthropy Day, Candlelight Christmas Processional at Disneyland, Hollywood Charity Horse Show, Pasadena Mayor's State of the City Address, Pasadena Mayor's Prayer Breakfast, MHS chapels, Performing Arts Chapels, MHS Grandparents' Day, and more.

 Performing Arts Faculty